IonicaBizauKitchen/purple/source/typography.html.md

 Or perhaps someone a little less eloquent:

-> I wish you'd have given me this written question ahead of time so I
+> I wish you'd have given me this written question ahead of time so I could
-> could plan for it...
-I'm sure something will pop into my head here in
+> plan for it...
+I'm sure something will pop into my head here in the midst of
-> the midst of this press conference, with all the pressure of trying to
+> this press conference, with all the pressure of trying to come up with
-> come up with answer, but it hadn't yet...
+> answer, but it hadn't yet...
 >
-> I don't want to sound like
-> I have made no mistakes.
+> I don't want to sound like I have made no mistakes.
 I'm confident I have.
-I just haven't - you
+I
-> just put me under the spot here, and maybe I'm not as quick on my feet
+> just haven't - you just put me under the spot here, and maybe I'm not as
-> as I should be in coming up with one.
+> quick on my feet as I should be in coming up with one.

+---

 Table for two
 -------------